HARC Personal Story

-As always, the greatest highlight was presentation of the HARC Angel Awards, created by artist, Pam Santi of Memphis.
-Fourteen of these beautiful hand crafted awards were presented to local deserving recipients.
+As always, the greatest highlight was presentation of the HARC Angel Awards.
+These beautiful hand crafted awards, created by artist Pam Santi of Memphis, were presented to 14 local deserving recipients.

 In addition, the second annual Victor Feisal Award went to the Hammond family, with particular appreciation for the late Rommie Hammond.
 Mr. Hammond was considered the number one fan of the University of Memphis Tigers.
 This award is named for the beloved Victor Feisal, former U of M Vice President, and is presented to those who show excellence in connecting the University and the Community.

 Vegetables and other good green things sprouted and grew in the gardens this summer with Grace Perry’s gardening gifts.
 Grace invited Life Church Youth volunteers to lend a helping hand to spruce up the garden area in August.

 How to Give

 We are a 501(c)3, non-profit, and HARC gifts are tax-deductible.
 Cash or check donations are welcome!
 Checks may be mailed to:

 Memphis, TN 38111

 If you would like to setup an electronic payment, please contact us at memtheny @ gmail.com or avhathorn @ gmail.com.

 In-kind donations are also welcome for our annual September silent auction each year.
 THANK YOU!